Parent OnTrac Program runs for 7 weeks on the following dates:

 Time and Place All sessions are delivered from ADHD WA in Nedlands, at the same time as the Teens and/or Tweens program, but in a separate room.

-The program is offered under Medicare’s Better Access Initiative, namely Group Therapy (item 80020).
-To obtain the rebate, participants need to provide ADHDWA with a Mental Health Plan from their GP stating the item number above.
+For participants who are eligible, the program is offered under Medicare’s Better Access Initiative, namely Group Therapy (item 80020).
+To obtain the rebate, participants who are eligible need to provide ADHDWA with a Mental Health Plan from their GP stating the item number above.